enferex/binception/README.md

 be reported to stdout or saved in a sqlite3 database.

 ## Why
-efh is used to hash the code of functions within an ELF binary.
+binception is used to hash the code of functions within an ELF binary.
 The goal is to use this tool to figure out if that same function exists within another binary.

 ### Dependencies
 * binutils: https://www.gnu.org/software/binutils/ (ELF handling)